dyymmi/restful-booker/README.md

 5. APIs are exposed on http://localhost:3001

 # API
-API details can be found on the [publically deployed version of Restful-Booker](https://restful-booker.herokuapp.com/).
+API details can be found on the [publicly deployed version of Restful-Booker](https://restful-booker.herokuapp.com/).